Comment from the CEO

 President and CEO

-Kommuninvest is a municipal cooperation for efficient and sustainable financing of housing, infrastructure, schools, hospitals etc. Together, we get better loan terms than each one individually.
-Since its inception in 1986, the Kommuninvest collaboration has helped lower the local government sector’s borrowing costs by many billion kronor.
-Currently, 291 municipalities and regions are members of this voluntary cooperation.
-With total assets of around SEK 469 billion, Kommuninvest is the largest lender to the local government sector and the sixth largest credit institution in Sweden.
+Kommuninvest is a municipal collaboration for efficient and sustainable financing of housing, infrastructure, schools, hospitals, etc. Together we get better loan terms than each one individually.
+Since the start in 1986, the collaboration has saved billions for members in the form of lower interest rates.
+At present, 293 municipalities and regions are members of this voluntary collaboration.
+With a balance sheet total of approx. SEK 550 billion, Kommuninvest is the municipal sector’s largest lender and Sweden’s sixth largest credit institution.
 The head office is located in Örebro.